rweather/litton-tools/examples/high-level/README.md

 The program `fibonacci.tape` calculates the Fibonacci sequence and prints it one number at a time to the printer.

+## HELLORLD

+The program `hellorld.tape` prints the string "HELLORLD" followed by CRLF, and then returns to OPUS.
+The string is placed in V storage registers, and printed 5 characters at a time.
+Here is the psuedocode version:

+    P00# BV 0               ; Bring the value of V00 into the A register.
+         ALFO               ; Print the A register as 5 characters.
+         BV 1               ; Bring the value of V01 into the A register.
+         ALFO               ; Print the A register as 5 characters.
+    P01# OPUS               ; Return to OPUS.
+         AJ                 ; NOP-padding of P01 to 4 instructions.
+         AJ
+         AJ
+    V00# 241409663782       ; "HELLO"
+    V01# 176684286013       ; "RLD", CR, LF

 ## Print Paper Tape

 The program `print-tape.tape` prints the contents of a paper tape to the